DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 ## Step 1.
 Create a Database and Populate It with User, Role, Permission and Other Data

-**1.** Build the *EFCoreNonXAFWinFormsSecurityExample.NetCore* solution.

-**2.** Open the [EFCore/DatabaseUpdater/App.config](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/tree/20.1/EFCore/DatabaseUpdater/App.config) file and modify it so that it refers to your database server:
+-  Open the [EFCore/DatabaseUpdater/App.config](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/tree/20.1/EFCore/DatabaseUpdater/App.config) file and modify it so that `DBSERVER` refers to your database server name or its IP address (for a local database server, use `localhost`, `(local)` or `.`):

 [](#tab/tabid-xml)